GerHobbelt/pforth/doc/index.md

 Note that pforth does not support dictionaries.
 It instead uses PRIVATE{, }PRIVATE and PRIVATIZE words for keeping words in one file.
-When PRIVATIZE is called, all words devined between PRIVATE{ and }PRIVATE gets removed from the wordlist.
+When PRIVATIZE is called, all words defined between PRIVATE{ and }PRIVATE gets removed from the wordlist.

 I know that this does technically not solve anything, but it looks nicer than without it.
-Dictionaries might get added in the future, but I dont really need them that much and its not a priority.
+Dictionaries might get added in the future, but I don't really need them that much and its not a priority.

 ## compatibility breaking changes